Frequently Asked Questions

-Please note: Juris Doctor students will need to take the California First Year Law Students Exam and California Bar Exam at designated physical locations within California.
+Please note: Juris Doctor students will need to take the California Bar Exam at designated physical locations within California.

 What is the difference between the JD and the EJD?

 The Juris Doctor (JD) program is designed for students who want to practice as an attorney: representing clients in court, providing legal counsel, preparing and delivering trial statements, leading depositions, negotiating settlements, and performing other traditional attorney functions.
-This degree program prepares you to sit for the California State Bar exam and become a licensed attorney.
+Due to Concord’s accreditation by the Committee of Bar Examiners of the State Bar of California, this degree program prepares you to sit for the California State Bar exam and become a licensed attorney.